 I wrote up a quick piece on the Puerto Rican debt crisis for Cafe Con Leche Republicans, a pro-immigration Republican advocacy group.
-The fact that bureaucrats and dimwitted legislators in Washington micromanaged and abetted San Juan into committing fiscal suicide seems beyond any real doubt.
+The fact that the bureaucrats and dimwitted legislators in Washington micromanaged and abetted San Juan into committing fiscal suicide hardly seems surprising.

 However after visiting San Juan last month, I did become interested with the roots of this political dysfunction.
 While Puerto Ricans and their stateside boricua cousins can debate statehood versus independence versus “free association,” I can’t help but try to imagine a counterfactual scenario where Spain had won the Spanish-American War, or at least held onto Puerto Rico during peace negotiations.

 - Representation.
-While much of the current constitutional debate in Puerto Rico consists of how much representation is just enough, it should be noted that while much of Puerto Rico’s history was some amalgamation of local and Spanish rule, the months before the USS Yosemite rolled into San Juan’s harbor, the Carta Autonomica had been granted by the Crown, giving a wide latitude to the local Puerto Rican polity and representation in the Spanish Cortes.
+Much of the current constitutional debate in Puerto Rico consists of how much representation is just enough.
+While it should be noted that while much of Puerto Rico’s history was some amalgamation of local and Spanish rule, the months before the USS Yosemite rolled into San Juan’s harbor, the Carta Autonomica had been granted by the Crown, giving a wide latitude to the local Puerto Rican polity and representation in the Spanish Cortes.
 In fact since 1815, the Bourbon reforms had gradually improved the state of the Empire’s colonies, despite the lax and haphazard nature of their enforcement.

 That being said, traditionalist readings of history usually turn into some sad lament of, “How much better things were” if only X ruler/dynasty had not been exiled.
 In reality, while some thousands still apparently long for Spanish direct rule, there were probably a few upsides to being ruled from DC and not Madrid;